What Is a Height and Weight Chart?

-Height and weight charts can be used to determine whether you are the correct weight for your height.
-These tools are used to monitor:
+Height and weight charts can determine whether you’re the correct weight for your height.
+Healthcare providers use these tools to monitor:

 - childhood growth and development

 When you go in for a regular checkup, your healthcare provider will likely take your height and weight measurements.
 They then use the measurements to determine whether you’re in a normal weight range for your height, age, and gender.

 It’s important to recognize that these tools are only part of health assessments.
 No one number fits every individual.

 Healthcare providers use three primary types of charts to measure height and weight.

 This is a growth chart for children up to 36 months old.
 During the assessment, a healthcare provider measures around the widest part of the head.
 Normal height and weight usually directly correlates with a normal head circumference measurement.

 A head that’s unusually small for a child’s height may indicate delayed brain development.
 On the other hand, an unusually large head-to-body ratio may indicate fluid retention in the brain.